Neurodiversity-in-Business/neurodiversity-in-business.github.io/GETTING_STARTED.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 # Running end-to-end tests
+Make sure that you have build the application docker image running via

+`npm run dockerBuild`

+and then,

+`npm run dockerRun `

+which will make the application available locally through http://localhost:8080

 Then run `npm run-script e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

-You will also need the image running on port 8080.

 # Further help